 Everybody of water has its own culture and fish tendencies, but here are a few commons.
-On small to medium sized lakes, I like to always start on shallower weeds.
+On small to medium-sized lakes, I like to always start on shallower weeds.
 All year long panfish relate to vegetation, especially in the spring when photosynthesis is just starting to engage.
-On shallower areas of lakes this is where it all begins.
+On shallower areas of lakes, this is where it all begins.
 Plants and other organisms will convert light energy into chemical energy, and this will ultimately fuel organisms’ activities.
 In simpler terms, mud is starting to eat dead decaying weeds and beginning to sprout new vegetation and microscopic bug larvae.
-Fish, especially small forage-based perch and blue gills will take advantage of this.
-The further into “ice out” phase, and into early open water spring we go, the fishing will only get better.
-Waters to the south are obviously a couple steps ahead of us in the north country.
+Fish, especially small forage-based perch and bluegills will take advantage of this.
+The further into the “ice out” phase, and into the early open water spring we go, the fishing will only get better.
+Waters to the south are obviously a couple of steps ahead of us in the north country.

 Tight Lines & GoOd FiShN,